10th March 2023 - 18 min read

 |Vaccination expenses for self, spouse, or child||Up to RM1,000 (included in the overall RM8,000 tax relief allowed under this category)||Includes vaccination for pneumococcal, human papillomavirus (HPV), influenza, rotavirus, varicella, meningococcal, tetanus-diphtheria-acellular-pertussis (TDAP combination), and coronavirus disease 2019 (Covid-19)|

-– Also includes Covid-19 detection tests (e.g. PCR and RTK tests) and vaccination expenses
+– Includes Covid-19 detection tests (e.g. PCR and RTK tests) and vaccination expenses

-Make sure to retain the receipts of your treatments, along with a certification of the registered medical practitioner for future reference – especially for expenses spent on serious diseases and fertility treatment.
+It is also essential that you retain the receipts of your medical treatments, along with the certification of the registered medical practitioner for future reference.

 6) Lifestyle purchases for self, spouse, or child